Image courtesy of ODFW

 Youth Programs

-Following the lifting of Covid 19 restrictions, WolfWays will bring its wolf education presentations - grades pre-k through 12 - back into schools, scouts, libraries, community centers - any group interested in learning about wolves.
+Following the lifting of Covid 19 restrictions, WolfWays is bringing back its wolf education presentations - grades pre-k through 12 - into schools.
 To date, we have shared the stories of wolves with over 10,000 school students - for free!

 Currently, our on-site programs are only available on the Olympic and Quimper Peninsula in Washington.
 If you do not live within our service region, please check our Remote Programs page for alternative options.